MikeR94/CI-Project-Milestone-1/README.md

 * ### Contact

     * The contact form was designed with simplicity in mind.
 It has 4 input fields, these being Name, Email Address, How Can We Help and Message.
-    * The contact section is fully responsive and removes the the image and the text on the right hand side when the device width can no longer accomodate them.
+    * The contact section is fully responsive and removes the the image and the text on the right-hand side when the device width can no longer accommodate them.
 At this point, the form will be centralised.
     * Just below the contact section is a quote from a famous Yoga practitioner.
 This is to give the user some inspiration and confidence to attempt Yoga for themselves.
 It also provides breathing space between the contact-form and the footer of the page so the colours don't look too aggressive together.<br /><br />

 <details><summary><b>Desktop Contact Image</b></summary>